DeanDodds/milestoneprojectone/TESTING.md

 are working correctly and fixed and broken links

 ## Known Bugs <a id="bugs"></a>
 * On older devices home page callout section spills over its container and the background image is too zoomed in
-* On older devices home page showcase card links need extra padding
+* On older devices home page showcase card links spill over the card container. - fixed by reducing font size on small screens
-* on older devices contact page enquiry form overflows the container.
+* on older devices contact page enquiry form overflows the container - fixed by adding hieght to form contianer